iluwatar/java-design-patterns/page-object/README.md

 ---
+title: "Page Object Pattern in Java: Streamlining UI Testing for Better Maintainability"
-title: Page Object
+shortTitle: Page Object
+description: "Explore the Page Object design pattern for Java.
+Learn how to implement, use, and optimize this pattern for better code maintainability and test automation in Java applications."
 category: Testing
 language: en
 tag:
   - Abstraction
   - Code simplification
   - Decoupling
   - Encapsulation
   - Testing
   - Web development
 ---

 ## Also known as

 * Page Object Model (POM)

-## Intent
+## Intent of Page Object Design Pattern

-The Page Object pattern aims to create a model of the UI elements of a web page to improve the maintainability and readability of test automation code.
+The Page Object pattern in Java aims to create a model of the UI elements of a web page to improve the maintainability and readability of test automation code.

-## Explanation
+## Detailed Explanation of Page Object Pattern with Real-World Examples

 Real-world example